 - Normal deadline for applications for March intake is 30th November in the preceding year.

 You can find information about our fees here.

 Applications should be made online using one of the links below, depending on your subject area.
 If you are applying for a project listed on Find a PhD, you will have been directed to the correct link.

 If you're not sure which area to submit your application in, select the one you think is most suitable and the admissions team will check it for you.

 Documents to include

-- Two academic references, using the Research Academic References Form
+- Two academic references, using the Postgraduate Educational Reference Form

 - A personal research statement.
 This should include (a) a brief description of your relevant experience and skills, (b) an indication of what you would uniquely bring to the project and (c) a statement of how this project fits with your future direction.
 If you are not responding to an advertised project, then your personal research statement will need to include an outline of the project you are proposing.